The classification of 2-connected 7-manifolds: Examples

-\begin{ex} If $N$ is a simply connected oriented $6$-manifold with $\pi_2(N) \cong \Z$ and $S^1 \to M \to N$ is a principle $S^1$ bundle with primitive first Chern class, then $M$ is $2$-connected with a preferred orientation and hence spin structure.
-Conversely, by \cite[Lemma 2.1]{jiang13}, every free $S^1$ action on $M$ is equivalent to such a principle bundle action.
-In \cite[Theorem 1.3]{jiang13} Yi Jiang identifies the homeomorphism types and diffeomorphism types of all $2$-connected $M$ which admit free circle actions.
-In particular, by \cite[Theorem 1.3]{jiang13} every such $M$ is almost diffeomorphic to a connected sum $M_{bk, b(k+12m)} \sharp_{2r}M_{0, 0}$ for $b \in \{1, 2\}$, $r \in \Z^{\geq 0}$ and $m, k \in \Z$. \end{ex}
+\begin{ex} Let $N$ be a simply-connected oriented $6$-manifold with $\pi_2(N) \cong \Z$ and suppose that $S^1 \to M \to N$ is a principal $S^1$ bundle with primitive first Chern class.
+Then $M$ is $2$-connected with a preferred orientation and hence spin structure.
+Conversely, by \mbox{\cite[Lemma~2.1]{jiang14}}, every free $S^1$ action on $M$ is equivalent to such a principal bundle action.